When a new student comes to class, the teacher assigns someone to give them a school tour.

 They won’t figure out everything in a glance.

-But if it wasn’t for the interactive guide, I would never know that UserGuiding had a chrome extension.
+But if it wasn’t for the interactive guide, I would never know that UserGuiding had a browser extension.

 And I, ever so clumsily, accidentally clicked ‘’exit’’ before I managed to finish the steps.